ffund/run-my-experiment-on-geni-blog/2017-03-31-basic-home-gateway-services-dhcp-dns-nat.md

 #### DNS

-* For the basic DNS resolution (not the one with `+trace`!) show the `dig` command and its output.
+* For the DNS resolution at the client with `+auth` (not the one with `+trace` at the gateway!) show the `dig` command and its output.
 Also show the DNS query and response from the `tcpdump` output.
 Answer the following questions using the `dig` output.
 No explanation is required - just copy and paste the relevant word from the `dig` output for each answer.
   * What is the hostname that you tried to resolve?
   * What is the DNS record *type* that your query relates to? ([Here is a list of DNS record types](https://en.wikipedia.org/wiki/List_of_DNS_record_types).)
   * What is the *address* for the hostname you asked to resolve?
-  * Give the name of the first "authoritative" server listed for this name, and the IP address of that "authoritative" server.
+  * If the result includes an "authority" section, give the name of the first "authoritative" server listed for this name, and the IP address of that "authoritative" server.
-  * What is the IP address of the server that the DNS response is from?
+  * What is the IP address of the *server* that the DNS response is from?
 * For the hierarchical DNS resolution with `+trace`, show the `dig` command and its output.
 Draw a diagram showing how the hostname was resolved iteratively, starting from the implied `.` at the end and moving toward the beginning.
  * At the top, show the nameservers for the root domain.
 Highlight the one that you queried for the top-level domain (as shown in the `dig +trace` output).
  * At the next level, show the nameservers for the top-level domain.
 Highlight the one that you queried for the second-level domain.